PoorLazyCoder/spelling-helper/README.md

 # spelling-helper
 Help ESL english students to spelling and write an essay, Can search the words that student cannot spell
 Dic file has 29,000 words,
 Wiki file has 150,000 words,
 It uses color highlight to show matched letters.
+This is the demo https://koooe.github.io/s_helper

+##
 S is start letter.
 M is letters at middle, and follow order.
 L is letters at middle, but not follow order.